lgabs/janus/README.md

 - build a backend with FastAPI using the library
 - build a frontend (JavaScript maybe)
 - deploy the website

+> **Warning**
+> The distributed package is from this branch, which will be merged to `main` in the first release of this project.
+The `main` branch uses another previous approach for the calculations (yet correct), and has a streamlit app to showcase the library.
+> In this branch, however, we'll change the whole project towards not only a library, but also for a full stack application, with frontend and backend.

 ## References